Yingping-LI/Light-U-net/README.md

 ### 2.1 Data used for training the network:

-The data used follows the standardization of dynamic contrast-enhanced ultrasound (DCE-US) which is used for predicting outcomes of antiangiogenic therapy for solid tumors.
+The dataset follows the standardization of dynamic contrast-enhanced ultrasound (DCE-US) which is used for predicting outcomes of antiangiogenic therapy for solid tumors.
 More details can be found in [5, 6].
 We only had access to part of the complete dataset in [5, 6], which corresponds to 348 patients from the original 539 patients.
 For each patient, two ultrasound images taken in 2 mutual-orthogonal directions at baseline (day=0) in the DCE-US examinations will be used.
 For each image, the lesion location has been marked during the acquisition using electronic calipers (blue cross in the images) by experienced radiologists.

-The 348 patients are randomly split into three subsets: 208 patients as training data, 70 patients as validation data and 70 patients as test data.
-The following images show two examples of the dataset.
-In each example, the blue cross is the eletronic calipers imposed by radiologists.
-The contour in red and in greeen correspond to the ground truth and the predicted lesion segmentation by our proposed Lighter U-net@128, separately.
+The 348 patients are randomly split into three subsets: 208 patients as training set, 70 patients as validation set and 70 patients as test set.
+The images displayed below show two examples of images within the test set.
+In each example, the blue cross is an electronic caliper drawn by radiologists during acquisition.
+The contours in red and in greeen correspond to the ground truth annotated by an expert radiologist, and the predicted lesion segmentation by our proposed Lighter U-net@128, respectively.
 Dice Score (DC) is shown in upper right corner.

 ![Patient295_img2](Patient295_img2.png)![Patient307_img2](Patient307_img2.png)

 ### 2.2 Summary of the pretrained models:

-We train and tune the network by our training and validation datasets, and the pre-trained models are uploaded in "pretrained_models" folder.
+We train and tune the networks using training and validation sets.
+The pre-trained models are uploaded in "pretrained_models" folder.
-Their performances on the test dataset, never seen by the network during training/validation process, are summarized as below:
+Their performance on the test dataset, never seen by the network during training/validation process, are summarized as below:

 | Model                 | number of parameters    | pretrained model size     |  Dice Coefficient | 95% Hausdorff Distance|